puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-windows-updates.md

 ## Microsoft Edge and the Windows release cycle

-The next version of Microsoft Edge isn’t bound to the Windows release cycle.
-Because the browser is de-coupled from the operating system (OS), changes will be made to Windows to ensure that the next version of Microsoft Edge fits seamlessly into Windows.
+The next version of Microsoft Edge features more frequent and more flexible updating capabilities.
+Because browser releases aren't bound to the Windows major releases, changes will be made to Windows to ensure that the next version of Microsoft Edge fits seamlessly into Windows.
 As a result, feature updates will be released on a 6-week cycle (approximately.)
 Security and compatibility updates will be shipped as needed.

 ## Updates and the user experience